Office of the Assistant Secretary for Public and Indian Housing, HUD.

 3. Resident Advisory Board.
 A new section 5A(d)(4) is added to affirm that qualified PHAs are still subject to the requirement to establish one or more resident advisory boards.
 A requirement is also added to consult with, and consider the recommendations of, the resident advisory board at the annual public hearing required under new section 5A(f)(5), regarding any changes to the goals, objectives, and policies of the PHA.

 4. Annual Public Meeting.
-As noted in paragraph B.3. of this notice, new section 5A(f)(5) of the 1937 Act requires a qualified PHA to conduct annually a public hearing to discuss any changes to the goals, objectives, and policies of the agency; and to invite public comment regarding such changes.
+As noted in paragraph B.3. of this notice, new Start Printed Page 71039section 5A(f)(5) of the 1937 Act requires a qualified PHA to conduct annually a public hearing to discuss any changes to the goals, objectives, and policies of the agency; and to invite public comment regarding such changes.
 The PHA must publish a notice of the hearing and relevant information, and make such information available for inspection at its principal office, at least 45 days before the date that the hearing is held.

 C. Section 9 Emergency Set-Aside